omeka/omeka-s-enduser/docs/modules/csseditor.md

 The [CSS Editor module](https://omeka.org/s/modules/CSSEditor){target=_blank} allows you to write CSS from the Omeka S admin interface.

-Once activated on the [modules](https://omeka.org/s/docs/user-manual/modules/){target=_blank} tab of the admin dashboard, CSS Editor is used on a site-by-site basis.
+Once activated on the [modules](https://omeka.org/s/docs/user-manual/modules/){target=_blank} section of the admin dashboard, CSS Editor is used on a site-by-site basis.

 If you are new to working with CSS, we recommend the following free resources for getting started: